List of Coronation Street characters introduced in 2017: Moira Pollock

-Moira Pollock, played by The Archers actress Louiza Patikas, made her first on-screen appearance on 12 July 2017 initially appearing until 23 November 2017.
+Moira Pollock, played Louiza Patikas, made her first on-screen appearance on 12 July 2017 initially appearing until 23 November 2017.

-The character and casting were announced on 30 June 2017, however, her role in the soap opera remained a secret until her on-screen arrival.
+The character and casting were announced on 30 June 2017; however, her role in the soap opera remained a secret until her on-screen arrival.
 Of her casting, Patikas stated: "I'm cock-a-hoop to be working on Coronation Street.
 It's a fantastic show which I've always loved for its superb writing and iconic characters".
 After departing in November 2017, Patikas reprised the role beginning 28 February 2018.
 The character last appeared in January 2020 and Patikas quietly departed the series.
-However, she was only removed from Coronation Street’s official cast list on the ITV website in January 2021, one year after her last appearance.